malda-protocol/malda-lending/licensing.md

 * **Compound V2**, which is licensed under the **BSD 3-Clause "New" or "Revised" License**.
 A copy of this license is available in the `LICENSE-COMPOUND-V2` file.

+* **Risc0**, which is licensed under the **Apache License 2.0**.
+A copy of this license is available in the `LICENSE-RISC0` file.

+While Merge Layers Inc. licenses this repository *as a whole* under BSL 1.1, by using this software, **you MUST also comply with the terms, conditions, and notice requirements of the underlying Apache License 2.0**.
+This license contains specific terms regarding distribution, modification notices, patent grants, and requires the inclusion of attribution notices, which apply to the original components, even as modified within this project.

 While Merge Layers Inc. licenses this repository *as a whole* under BSL 1.1, by using this software, **you MUST also comply with the terms, conditions, and notice requirements of the underlying BSD 3-Clause License**.
 This license contains terms regarding redistribution and attribution that apply to the original components, even as modified within this project.

 Required attributions can be found in the `NOTICE` file (if applicable) and within the original source code components.